Wii system software: News Channel

 The News Channel allowed users to access news headlines and current news events obtained from the Internet.
 News articles were available on a globe view, allowing users to view news from certain areas of the world (similar to the Forecast Channel), and as a slide show.
 The content was automatically updated and viewable via WiiConnect24 with clickable news images supported.
 The channel contained seven categories: National News, International News, Sports, Arts/Entertainment, Business, Technology and Oddities.

 The News Channel became available in North America, Europe, and Australia on January 26, 2007.
 Content was in a variety of languages provided by the Associated Press, who had a two-year contract to provide news and photos to Nintendo.
 Canadian news was submitted by the Canadian Press for publication.
 Japanese news was provided by Goo.
 European news was provided by Agence France-Presse.

 Starting with the August 6, 2007 update, the News Channel showed a news ticker in the Wii Menu, and when selecting the channel.
-However, not visiting the channel for a period of time resulted in the ticker not appearing, instead displaying "You must use the News Channel regularly for news to be displayed on this screen." on the preview screen until the channel was opened up.
-A December 20, 2007 PAL region update increased the number of news feeds to the channel, sourced from a larger number of news resources and agencies, providing more news that were available per country.
+However, not visiting the channel for a period of time resulted in the ticker not appearing, instead displaying "You must use the News Channel regularly for news to be displayed on this screen" or "Unable to obtain the news" on the preview screen until the channel was used.
+On December 20, 2007, a PAL region update was released and increased the number of news feeds to the channel, sourced from a larger number of news resources and agencies, providing more news that were available per country.

 The News Channel (along with the Forecast Channel) was not available in South Korea.

-Like the four other Wii channels (Forecast Channel, Everybody Votes Channel, Mii Contest Channel, Nintendo Channel), the News Channel ended its seven-year support on June 27, 2013.
+Like the four other WiiConnect24 channels (Forecast Channel, Everybody Votes Channel, Mii Contest Channel, Nintendo Channel), the News Channel ended its seven-year support on June 27, 2013.